iTwin/cesium-curated-content-samples/r3f-sample/README.md

 - `VITE_CLIENT_ID` - SPA Application Client ID needed to sign in with Bentley IMS (required)
 - `VITE_IMS_PREFIX` - Bentley IMS authority prefix (optional)
-- `VITE_ITWIN_ID` - iTwin Id of an iTwin.
-You will need to have permission to read this iTwin (optional, if no Id is provided the user's primary account iTwin will be used)

 For an example of the `.env` file, an one has been provided [here](./.env.example)